hossein-zare/react-parse-string/README.md

-# React native parse string
+# React parse string
-Parse any regex expression in your string with React Native.
+Parse any regex expression in your string with React.

 ## Basic usage
 ```javascript